Determinantal computation of minimal local GADs: Comparison with previous methods

 \subsection{Extension-based algorithms}

-Sylvester's algorithm for binary forms has been extended to an exact Waring decomposition algorithm in \cite{BCMT10}, and further generalized to an algorithm for computing minimal apolar schemes \cite{BT20} and minimal GADs \cite{BMT25}.
+Sylvester's algorithm for binary forms has been extended to an exact Waring decomposition algorithm \cite{BCMT10}, and further generalized to an algorithm for computing minimal apolar schemes \cite{BT20} and minimal GADs \cite{BMT25}.
 These ideas can be further refined for computing minimal \emph{local} apolar schemes \cite{BF25}.
-Roughly speaking, since a minimal local apolar scheme at $x_0$ is locally Gorenstein \cite{BB14} with dual generator extending $f_{x_0}$ \cite{BJMR18}, one parametrizes functionals in $(\S')^*$ that agree with $f_{x_0}$ up to degree $d$.
-Exploiting the properties of Hankel operators, these parameters are determined by imposing the commutation of the matrices representing the multiplication by the variables in the local algebra, upon a previous choice of basis.
-See \cite[Section 6]{BT20} for details.
+Roughly speaking, since a minimal local apolar scheme at $x_0$ is locally Gorenstein \cite{BB14} with dual generator extending $f_{x_0}$ \cite{BJMR18}, one parametrizes functionals in $(\R')^*$ that agree with $f_{x_0}$ up to degree $d$.
+Exploiting the properties of Hankel operators, these objects are determined by imposing the commutation of the matrices representing the multiplication by the variables in the local algebra, upon a previous choice of basis.
+See \cite[Section 6]{BT20} for more details.

-The approach of this paper is fundamentally different from \cite{BF25, BT20}: instead of parametrizing tensor extensions and computing commuting conditions, which leads to the solution of (possibly many) systems of quadrics in a large number of extension parameters, we focus on minimizing the dimension of the symbolic inverse system, which is a basis-free strategy that requires the solution of an overdetermined system defined by polynomials of degree at most $(r+1)$ in $n$ variables.
+The approach of this paper is fundamentally different from these methods: instead of parametrizing tensor extensions and computing commuting conditions, which leads to the solution of (possibly many) systems of quadrics in a large number of extension parameters, we focus on minimizing the dimension of the symbolic inverse system.
+This is a basis-free strategy that requires the solution of a typically overdetermined system of polynomials with degree at most $(r+1)$ in $n$ variables.